Shim06/Terraria-Fishing-Bot/README.md

 * 1366 x 768 - 71%
 * 1280 x 720 - 67%

-If the resolution is not here, use the following formula to calculate the UI scaling percentage:
+If the resolution is not here, use the following formula to calculate the in-game UI scaling percentage:

 `(Screen Resolution / 1080) * 100`

-Round off the value to get the UI scaling.
+Round off the value to get the in-game UI scaling.

 ## Why did I make this?